trek-view/basecamp/_posts/2022-05-20-horizon-level-yaw-pitch-roll-gopro-videos-part-1.md

 Therefore we need a dynamic way to read each frame and set the roll adjustment accordingly.

-This is not as difficult as it sounds.

-I'll explain more next week, but it's fairly simply -- [the GoPro's gyroscope sensor tells us exactly how much the camera is rolling at any given point in time](/blog/2020/360-camera-sensors-imu-accelerometer-gyroscope-magnetometer).
+I'll be looking into that more next week, but here's a clue -- [the GoPro's gyroscope sensor tells us exactly how much the camera is rolling at any given point in time](/blog/2020/360-camera-sensors-imu-accelerometer-gyroscope-magnetometer).